topik96/git-hooks-swiftlint/README.md

 4. Run this in your terminal

         chmod +x .git/hooks/pre-commit
-4. Create file .swiftlint.yml & see documentation for rules [click](https://github.com/realm/SwiftLint)
+4. Create file .swiftlint.yml & see documentation for more rules [click](https://github.com/realm/SwiftLint)